 Why is London so bad?

 The obvious answer is the sheer volume of traffic on London’s roads.
+If you walk or drive in London, you’ll be surrounded by petrol-spewing cars, diesel-spewing buses lorries and, of course, London Black Cabs.
 Whilst this is certainly a huge factor, it’s not the only reason.
 The sheer density of building combined with their height is also contributing to the problem.
 If you have many tall buildings in a small area, it traps the air (and heat) between them, thus disrupting the natural airflow that you’d get if they weren’t there.
 The polluted air will simply sit stagnant between them… which is bad news for your heart and lungs.

 The problem with exercising in a city like London is that taking in more breaths means sucking in more pollution.